jiawlu/net2cell/README.rst

 ------------------------------

 net2cell is compatible with any networks that meet the GMNS standard.
-Users can use their networks at hand as inputs of net2cell, but the procedure of conversion to GMNS format may be needed before feeding them to net2cell.
+Users can use their networks at hand as inputs of net2cell, but converting networks to GMNS format may be needed before feeding them to net2cell.
 For a quick start, users are recommended to use `osm2gmns`_ to quickly get a macroscopic from `OpenStreetMap`_ (OSM). osm2gmns helps users easily convert the OSM map data to node and link network files in the GMNS format.